brockcataldi/deodar-docs/docs/reference/deodar-models.md

 ## Overview

-This file serves as the loader for all model classes used throughout the Deodar plugin.
+This file serves as the loader for all model classes and enums used throughout the Deodar plugin.
 It conditionally loads model class files to ensure they are available when needed, preventing duplicate class definitions.

 ## Model Loading